shirkey/deeplearning-ai-chatgpt-prompt-eng/README.md

 - Copy `.env.sample` to `.env` with the specific configuration matching your Azure Deployment, including Endpoint URLs and Keys
 - Install the required Python modules:
     - `pip install -r requirements.txt`
+- Run the notebooks:
+    - `jupyter notebook` then select the specific tutorial notebook (eg 1l -> 8l)
 - Watch the course videos and follow along with each related notebook